Piyushiitk24/SANKALP/READMENEW.markdown

        - Click **Users** in the dashboard, find your admin user (e.g., your account), and copy the user ID (starts with `user_`).
 Paste it into `CLERK_ADMIN_IDS`.
 If you have multiple admins, separate IDs with a comma and space (e.g., `user_xxx, user_yyy`).
      - **Neon Database URL**:
        - Go to [Neon Dashboard](https://console.neon.tech/).
-       - Sign in, create a new project, and name the database `gamification_quiz`.
+       - Sign in, create a new project, and name the database `sankalp`.
        - In the project’s dashboard, find the **Connection String** (looks like `postgresql://user:password@host:port/gamification_quiz?sslmode=require`).
        - Copy and paste it into `DATABASE_URL`, replacing `<user>`, `<password>`, `<host>`, and `<port>` with the values from Neon.
      - **Stripe Keys**: